 - Students form a coherent critical platform and an arts management process by which to present their work

 - Integrated apprenticeship courses in studio art education models

 MFA Program Overview

-First-year students work on campus in Aix-en-Provence, France, maintaining a daily open studio practice in their chosen discipline, while concurrently developing independent critical, aesthetic, and art historical research with core faculty advisors.
+Students work on campus in Aix-en-Provence, France, maintaining a daily open studio practice in their chosen discipline, while concurrently developing independent critical, aesthetic, and art historical research with core faculty advisors.
 Students are expected to participate in weekly seminars, multi-city field studies, critiques, museum studies, and liberal arts inquiry.

-FacultyACM faculty is comprised of experts in their fields.
+ACM faculty is comprised of experts in their fields.
 Both academics and professionals in their field, ACM faculty provide the MFA the academic depth and the real-life experience necessary for a well-rounded Fine Arts education.

 Midterm and final grades from professors of content courses will also be reviewed.
-Continuation in the program is contingent on a positive review from both faculty advisors at the end of each semester.
+Continuation in the program is contingent on a positive review from both faculty and advisors at the end of each semester.

 Critical Studies (9 credits)

-Thesis Practice and Thesis Project (10 credits)
+Thesis Project (5 credits)